ArneBinder/pie-datasets/dataset_builders/pie/sciarg/README.md

-# PIE Dataset Card for "conll2003"
+# PIE Dataset Card for "sciarg"

 This is a [PyTorch-IE](https://github.com/ChristophAlt/pytorch-ie) wrapper for the SciArg dataset.

 TODO: Since there is no respective HF dataset card for SciArg, we should all respective information here.

+TODO: Shortly reference the PIE-Brat dataset card.

 ## Data Schema